grdw/grdw/_posts/2021-10-30-project-euler-23-non-abundant-sums.md

 Oddly enough, this gives me an array of 9918 numbers, which is higher than the 8253 numbers I got earlier with the slower algorithm.
 However, this doesn't really matter, because I still get a result of 261307216.
 I gave up on my method.

 **Getting to the actual correct answer...**
 After taking a shower, I came up with a way less complex approach.
-I figured out that any number which is abundant I should persist in a vector of some kind.
-Then for each following number in the loop, I need to check with the previous list of abundant numbers, if reducing said number by any of the previous abundant numbers is also an abundant number.
-If that's the case, it is a double abundant number.
+I figured that any number which is abundant I should persist in a vector of some kind.
+Then for each following number in the loop, I need to check with the previous list of abundant numbers.
+If reducing said number by any of the previous abundant numbers is also an abundant number, it is a double abundant number.
 My first attempt looks like this:

 ```rust